 Marjorie froze.
 She wrestled with herself.
 She could not further condemn herself or Reginald.
 With jerky movements she passed the first note to her aunt.
 The formally worded cancellation.

 Aunt Harriet read the missive and her posture relaxed by degrees.
 “It is for the best, Marjorie.
 I meant what I said last night.
 I am not comfortable with him seeking you out.”
 She handed the letter back and sighed.
 “I am not pleased he is here.
+He has a bad reputation, and your father works for his family.
 Perhaps I should write your father.”

 “No,” Marjorie blurted.
 Her insides folded, first at the thought of disappointing her father, and then again at the possibility of being removed from Reginald.
 She wanted to spend time with Reginald for the simple thrill of seeng him, but she sealed her lips and delivered the lines her aunt needed to hear.
 Lines Marjorie had told herself only last evening.
 “No, that will not be necessary.
 I will act with caution and observe him with new eyes.”